Info & FAQ's

 Other Frequently Asked Questions

 Do Hawaii residents need to make a reservation to visit Hāʻena State Park?
-No. Residents with valid Hawaiʻi driver license or state ID do not need to make reservations to enter or park at Hāʻena State Park.
-There are a limited number of spaces for residents managed on a “first-come, first-served” basis.
-While we make every effort to accommodate resident use, there is no guarantee there will be parking spots available upon your arrival.
+NO. Residents who present their Hawaiʻi driver license or state ID do not need to make reservations.
+Spaces for residents are managed on a “first-come, first-served” basis.
+We make every effort to accommodate residents, but parking spots may not immediately be available upon your arrival on busy weekends or holidays.

 I have a Kalalau Trail camping permit.
 Do I need a reservation for Hāʻena State Park?
-NO. Valid overnight Kalalau permits allow for the entrance/transiting of Hāʻena State Park.
-However, if you wish to park your car in the Hāʻena State Park lot while camping, you will need to reserve overnight parking through goHaena.com
+NO. Kalalau Trail camping permits include entry to/through Hāʻena State Park.
+To park your car, purchase overnight parking.

 I have a Kalalau Trail camping permit.
-Can I leave my car overnight in the parking lot?
-Yes, Overnight parking is available at Hāʻena State Park for those with Kalalau Trail Camping Permits.
-Purchase Overnight Parking AFTER you obtain your camping permit from State Parks.
+Can I park my car overnight?
+YES.
+Purchase overnight parking AFTER you buy your camping permit from State Parks.